Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Training Curves

 \section{Training Curves}

 We display the received training returns for all Overcooked-AI methods in Figures \ref{fig:sp-training} (SP), \ref{fig:fcp-training} (FCP), \ref{fig:mep-training} (MEP), \ref{fig:e3t-training} (E3T) and \ref{fig:upd-training} (UPD).
 Note that these returns must be interpreted with caution.
-For FCP and MEP, they display the returns with their respective populations.
-For UPD and E3T, they display the received training returns based on the generated partner.
-In any case, all the Figures show methods converging stably.
-Also note that many methods achieve higher training returns compared to UPD, but, as has been established in the literature \cite{Carroll2019On}, this isn't necessarily predictive of test returns with unknown partners.
+For FCP and MEP, they show the returns with their respective populations.
+For UPD and E3T, they show the received training returns based on the generated partner.
+All reported configurations converge stably.
+Also note that many methods achieve higher training returns compared to UPD, but, as has been established in the literature \cite{Carroll2019On}, this is not necessarily predictive of test returns with unknown partners.

 In Figure \ref{fig:ogc-training}, we display training returns for all four OGC methods.
 We see all methods converging.
 Only CEC appears to experience a drop in performance at the end.
-Again, note that training performance is not predictive of test-time performance: Methods that sample levels by learnability (SFL-E3T, JUPD) might sample harder levels than methods that do not (DR, CEC), and both SFL-E3T as well as JUPD do not play in a self-play setting.
+Again, note that training performance is not predictive of test-time performance: Methods that sample levels by learnability (SFLE3T, JUPD) might sample harder levels than methods that do not (DR, CEC), and both SFLE3T as well as JUPD do not play in a self-play setting.